 Introduction to using Adobe Photoshop.
-The student will learn how to electronically merge and edit color images; such as scanning, color separation, combining photos, using channels and working with type.
-Prerequisite: GRD301
+The student will learn how to electronically merge and edit color images such as scanning, color separation, combining photos, using channels and working with type.
+Prerequisite:

-42400 INTRO TO PRINTING METHODS VOC/TECH
+GRT 400 4 2 4 0 0 INTRO TO PRINTING METHODS VOC/TECH

-A prerequisite for all Graphic Technology courses as an introduction to printing technology.
-Course will involve lecture and hands-on lab work in the areas of lithography, screen printing and flexography.
+A prerequisite for all graphic technology courses as an introduction to printing technology.
+Course will involve lecture and hands-on lab work in areas of lithography, screen printing and flexography.
 Bindery and finishing methods will also be covered.

-33000 INTRO TO GRAPHIC COMMUNICATION VOC/TECH
+GRT 401 33 0 0 0 INTRO TO GRAPHIC COMMUNICATION VOC/TECH

-A prerequisite for all Graphic Technology courses.
+A prerequisite for all graphic technology courses.
 Students will explore the graphic communications industry, technology, terminology and related areas through instructor lecture and student activities.

-32200 DIGITAL PUBLISHING I
+GRT 406 32200 DIGITAL PUBLISHING I VOC/TECH

-An introduction to graphic design techniques and terminology.
+An introduction to graphic design principles and terminology.
 Through a combination of lecture and hands-on projects, students will focus on the creative process, principles of design and production techniques.
-Students will apply these principles and techniques.
+Students will apply these principles and techniques through a series of design projects.

-3 3 0 0 0 PROJECT PLANNING & MANAGEMENT VOC/TECH
+GRT 409 33 0 0 0 PROJECT PLANNING & MANAGEMENT VOC/TECH

 A planning and management course specifically for print communications.
 Cost estimating, ordering, inventory, quality control, job scheduling and management will be covered.
-Prerequisite: GRT400, 401
+Prerequisite: GRT 400, 401

-GRT410 42400 PRINTING METHODS I VOC/TECH
+GRT 410 4 2 4 0 0 PRINTING METHODS I VOC/TECH

-In a continuation of Introduction to Printing Methods, students will produce various products using screen, flexography, and offset printing.
+A continuation of Introduction to Printing Methods.
+Students will produce various products using screen, flexography and offset printing.
 This course will focus on production techniques of multi-color, multi-panel products.
-Prerequisite: GRT400, 401
+Prerequisite: GRT 400, 401

-32200 DIGITAL PUBLISHING II VOC/TECH
+GRT 416 3 2 2 0 0 DIGITAL PUBLISHING II VOC/TECH

-This intermediate-level desktop publishing course will stress creation of complex multiple page documents using industry standard software.
-Typesetting and graphic formats relative to page layout will be covered, as well as proper file preparation for print and Internet publication.
-Prerequisite: GRT401 or instructor approval
+This intermediate-level desktop publishing course will stress creation of complex multiple-page documents using Adobe InDesign.
+Students will learn to build and control documents, format text and use text utilities, work with images and graphic tools and prepare documents for professional print production.
+Prerequisite: GRT 406 or instructor approval

-ADVANCED PRINTING METHODS VOC/TECH
+GRT 420 4 2 4 0 0 ADVANCED PRINTING METHODS VOC/TECH

 A specialization course in offset lithography.
 The student will do advanced work in multi-color printing.
 This class will also cover all bindery operations including folding, cutting and stitching.
-Prerequisite: GRT400, 401, 409, 410
+Prerequisites: GRT 400, 401, 409, 410

-GRT421 ELECTRONIC PREPRESS I VOC/TECH
+GRT 421 4 2 4 0 0 ELECTRONIC PREPRESS I VOC/TECH